rileythomp/fifastats/README.md

 https://statsfifa.herokuapp.com/

 Note: It may take a few seconds for the page to load because I'm using Heroku's free tier.

-A web site that displays FIFA 20 player and team information.

-Players and teams can be searched, sorted and filtered, as well as have each of their in-depth information viewed.

-Stack: Angular, TypeScript, Node.js and PostgreSQL.

 #### To run locally: